beanvalidation/beanvalidation.org/proposals/BVAL-241.md

 The `getKind()` method returns the `Kind` of the constraint violation, which can either be `Kind.CONSTRUCTOR_PARAMETER`, `Kind.METHOD_PARAMETER` or `Kind.RETURN_VALUE`.

+> Emmanuel: Not a big fan of the name `Kind`.
+Plus, I find it inconsistent to split constructor and method params whereas
+> return values is not differentiated.
+> I'd probably split the two notions in two enums. `Host` for constructor or method and `RootType` (any better name?)
+> for parameter vs return value
+>
+> A more radical approach might be to remove parameter name and index as well as root type and move them to a
+> dedicated Path.Node.
+What do you think?

 TODO: describe behavior of `getPropertyPath()`, `getLeafBean()`, `getRootBean()` etc. (as inherited from `ConstraintViolation`).
 Maybe `MethodConstraintViolation` shouldn't extend `ConstraintViolation`?

+> Emmanuel: to me it seems extension or delegation is still beneficial, esp when `@Valid` is used.

 #### Examples <a id="mcv_examples"></a>